iancleary/ubuntu-dev-playbook/README.md

 > Note: If you go the Hyper-V route, there is also a [hyper-v](roles/hyper-v/) role that helps set the resolution, such that the Hyper-V window on the host will be scaled to the correct resolution.
 In general, Hyper-V will be faster than VirtualBox, due to what layer of hypervisor each are.

 If your machine is fast enough, I recommend the [VirtualBox and port forwarding route](#virtual-machines).
-Especially usefule with a shared drive and a symlink from /mnt/shared to the home directory within the virtual machine.
+Especially useful with a shared drive and a symlink from /mnt/shared to the home directory within the virtual machine.
 I recommend that workflow.

 ## Author